Rock and Rollei: rediscovering the joys of Rolleiflex - Amateur Photographer

 I’ve been studying part time for a BA in Photography with the Open College of the Arts, and I just hit one of those creative dark spots where nothing seemed to be working for me.
 I started to check out the work of Bernd and Hilla Becher, Francesca Woodman and Diane Arbus, who was a famous Rollei user.
 I loved this kind of imagery and felt the urge to go back to basics.
 So I put the digital camera down and bought myself some old FP4 film and went walking around with the Rollei shooting a roll of film, which I developed myself over the kitchen sink.
 Something got lost down the digital route and the Rollei helped to bring it back.

-What do you think this was?
+Why do you think this was?

 Two things.
 The Rollei forces you to slow down.
 You can’t do the ‘machine gun’ thing as film is not cheap and you can’t shoot particularly quickly with the Rollei even if you wanted to.
 As it’s a twin lens reflex you are looking into the top as you would with a chimney from above… that means everything appears back to front as there isn’t a prism.
 Its clunky and cumbersome, but you do get used to it.
 There is something about how you use it that changes the character of the images.
 You see this with Arbus – as it’s a waist-level finder, you look down, instead of looking at subjects at eye level.
 You are shooting people from a different perspective and you get that slightly odd, menacing look.
 The unusual viewpoint can be really interesting.